 Members can attend meetings of any of the seven branches in the Gloucestershire Association.

-The BBKA represent and support beekeepers in many ways, organise a National Convention each spring, and a National Honey Show in the autumn.
+The BBKA represent and support beekeepers in many ways, and organise a National Convention each spring.

 Through the BBKA, your membership will give you the following two types of insurance: